chasem91/jQuaere/README.md

 #### $l(arg)

 $l accepts a string, callback or HTMLElement as an argument.
 In the case of a string or HTMLElement, an instance of DOMNodeCollection is returned.
+If the string is of the form \`<${tagName}>\`, a new detached element will be created with `tagName` as the element type and returned as a DOMNodeCollection.
 A DOMNodeCollection allows the user to manipulate a collection of HTML elements in various ways(The DOMNodeCollection API is described in further detail below).
 If a callback is passed in, the callback will be added to a queue of callbacks to be invoked once the DOM has fully loaded.
 If the DOM has already loaded, the callback will not be queued and will instead be invoked immediately.

 ```javascript
     const DOMNodeCollection = require('./dom_node_collection');